Raghav-2611/Webcraft/README.md

-Just a time pass project left swipe on it.
+Just a time pass project left swipe on it